-Jurisprudence is by far the most important course for understanding the pith and substance of all laws.
-To provide a thorough grounding, this course spans the nature and concept of law, administration of justice, sources of law, legal rights and duties, concepts of ownership, property, possession and labially.
+Jurisprudence is by far the most important course for derstanding the pith and substance of all laws.
+To wide a thorough grounding, this course spans the nature 1 concept of law, administration of justice, sources of 7, legal rights and duties, concepts of ownership, property, possession and labially.
 Often regarded as the source of all legal thought, this course is intellectually challenging, and crucial for Law practice and research.